Tuxemon/Tuxemon/README.md

 **Smartphones**

-Android build are highly experimental.
+Android builds are highly experimental.
 Download and install the apk from the [releases page](https://github.com/Tuxemon/Tuxemon/releases) and install to your device.
 You will need to manually install the mods folder.
 Connect your device to your computer and make a folder called "Tuxemon" in "Internal Storage", then